Catholics Affirm Sola Scriptura

 singular and high authority isn’t being violated.

-So Catholics could claim Sola Scriptura, while continuing to affirm the same doctrines they do now!
+So Catholics can claim sola scriptura, while continuing to affirm the same doctrines they do now!

 The